Raising minimum wage enriches landlords in low-supply housing markets

 Those who are left behind

 Advocates for raising minimum wages reject the argument that raising the minimum wage reduces employment.
 As my description of wage arbitrage shows, higher wages do serve to reduce local employment, probably not as much as opponents say, but certainly more than advocates acknowledge.
 What happens to these people?
 What happens to the worker who can’t find a job because the minimum wage is too high?
+If you’re looking for landlord and tenant professional help, you can find more info here.

 Some go on government assistance, and some take odd jobs, but many simply move somewhere else where they can find work at a livable wage.
 (See: It costs too much to live in California)